MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

     }
     ```
 * `videoFrameRate?: ConstrainDouble | false` – Optional: default value is `{ ideal: 30 }` –
-  Video frame rate to request from getUserMedia. `false` will explicitly not any frameRate.
+  Video frame rate to request from getUserMedia. `false` will explicitly not use any frameRate.
   * Example, if is set `videoFrameRate: { ideal: 45 }` then the translated constraint to
    `getUserMedia` will be `video: { frameRate: { ideal: 45 } }`
 * `monitorMicVolume?: boolean` – Optional: default is SDK configured default – Flag to emit volume